hassansuhaib/100-days-of-code/log.md

 **Today's Progress:** Just a little bit code of Project "Survey Form" @freecode camp

 **Thoughts:** Was very busy today learning CPU Registers for the upcoming quiz and teaching a fellow student.
 I can't think of anything else to write over here so I am gonna sign off!!
 Looking forward to a good day tomorrow!

+### Day 15: February 27, 2020.

+**Today's Progress:** Not much just a revision of CSS

+**Thoughts:** Today was again a very hectic day and didn't get enough time to use my computer.
+But I did revise some CSS for a quiz.
+I'm thinking of starting a course on YouTube alongside @freeCodeCamp just to consolidate the concepts.